Minimalist Baby Registry

 Washable, reusable nursing pads are the way to go.
 The Kindred Bravely organic bamboo nursing pads provide a nice contoured fit with three layers — a soft, organic bamboo; a middle absorbing microfiber layer; and a waterproof back layer.
 It’s the perfect combination and still very thin.

-The pads come in a 4-pair pack and we suggest having two packs during your pregnancy and nursing days.
+The pads come in a 4-pair pack: get two packs for your pregnancy and nursing days.

 New bras are very expensive.
 Since nursing bras won’t be used for too long, we recommend heading to your local consignment store or checking eBay for gently-used bras that are reviewed as being the best, such as Bravado or U.S. made Majamas Organic bra.

 If you can, get professionally fitted around 8 months pregnant so you can easily order online.

 If you’d like to buy new without breaking the bank, use code GREENBABYDEAL and get 20% off as a first-time customer.

 Organic nipple cream